EDCD/EDDN/schemas/outfitting-README.md

 ### The modules/Items list
 The source data, Journal or CAPI, contains more than just the names of the available items.

-This Schema is only concerned with the names, so the list you build will have only strings as its members, not including other information such as id, category, cost/BuyPrice, sku or stock.
+Version 2 Schema is only concerned with the names, so the list you build will have only strings as its members, not including other information such as id, category, cost/BuyPrice, sku or stock.

+Version 3 for Operations sends all the fields given in outfitting.

 ### Elisions
 Remove items whose availability depends on the Cmdr's status rather than on the